Blowfish (cipher): Blowfish in practice

 Blowfish is a fast block cipher, except when changing keys.
 Each new key requires the pre-processing equivalent of encrypting about 4 kilobytes of text, which is very slow compared to other block ciphers.
 This prevents its use in certain applications, but is not a problem in others.

+Blowfish must be initialized with a key.
+It is good practice to have this key hashed with a hash function before use.

 In one application Blowfish's slow key changing is actually a benefit: the password-hashing method (crypt $2, i.e. bcrypt) used in OpenBSD uses an algorithm derived from Blowfish that makes use of the slow key schedule; the idea is that the extra computational effort required gives protection against dictionary attacks.
 See key stretching.

 Blowfish has a memory footprint of just over 4 kilobytes of RAM.
 This constraint is not a problem even for older desktop and laptop computers, though it does prevent use in the smallest embedded systems such as early smartcards.

 Blowfish was one of the first secure block ciphers not subject to any patents and therefore freely available for anyone to use.
 This benefit has contributed to its popularity in cryptographic software.

 bcrypt is a password hashing function which, combined with a variable number of iterations (work "cost"), exploits the expensive key setup phase of Blowfish to increase the workload and duration of hash calculations, further reducing threats from brute force attacks.

 bcrypt is also the name of a cross-platform file encryption utility developed in 2002 that implements Blowfish.

 Weakness and successors

 Blowfish's use of a 64-bit block size (as opposed to e.g. AES's 128-bit block size) makes it vulnerable to birthday attacks, particularly in contexts like HTTPS.
 In 2016, the SWEET32 attack demonstrated how to leverage birthday attacks to perform plaintext recovery (i.e. decrypting ciphertext) against ciphers with a 64-bit block size.
 The GnuPG project recommends that Blowfish not be used to encrypt files larger than 4 GB due to its small block size.

 A reduced-round variant of Blowfish is known to be susceptible to known-plaintext attacks on reflectively weak keys.
 Blowfish implementations use 16 rounds of encryption, and are not susceptible to this attack.

 Bruce Schneier has recommended migrating to his Blowfish successor, Twofish.

+Blowfish2 was released in 2005, developed by Alexander Pukall.
+It has exactly the same design but has twice as many S tables and uses 64-bit integers instead of 32-bit integers.
+It no longer works on 64-bit blocks but on 128-bit blocks like AES.
+Blowfish2 is used for example, in FreePascal.